-Objective 1.1: Increase the diversity of the trades workforce.
+Objective 1.2: Increase the diversity of the trades workforce.

 Indigenous peoples, women, 2SLGBTQ+ workers and other equity-seeking groups are underrepresented in the skilled trades.
-Targeting underrepresented workers for career opportunities in construction will help introduce new, diverse workers to the industry and grow the total skilled trades workforce in the Province.
+Targeting underrepresented workers for career opportunities in construction will help introduce new, diverse workers to the industry and grow the total skilled trades workforce in the province.

-- Recruit women, people with disabilities and other traditionally underrepresented groups for work on CBA projects in partnerships with Indigenous communities and other support organizations. - Continue to offer meaningful career opportunities for equally qualified workers through a continuous and equitable hiring process (Priority Hiring), where Indigenous peoples, locals, and underrepresented workers are among the first hired. - Conduct Indigenous engagement with First Nations near projects, including First Nations leadership, in partnership with project owners and the Ministry of Indigenous Relations and Reconciliation. - Partner with Indigenous Skills, Employment and Training Societies (ISETS) to share workforce projections, identify key trades and apprenticeship opportunities, support existing and planned programming and explore joint initiatives with the Affiliated Unions. - Work with local educational organizations, union partners and WorkBC centres to offer specialized trades training programs and courses that focus on equity seeking and underrepresented workers.
+- Recruit women, people with disabilities and other traditionally underrepresented groups for work on Community Benefits Agreement Community Benefits Agreement projects in partnerships with Indigenous communities and other support organizations. - Continue to offer meaningful career opportunities for equally qualified workers through a continuous and equitable hiring process (Priority Hiring), where Indigenous peoples, locals, and underrepresented workers are among the first hired. - Conduct Indigenous engagement with First Nations near projects, including First Nations leadership, in partnership with project owners and the Ministry of Indigenous Relations and Reconciliation. - Partner with Indigenous Skills, Employment and Training Societies (ISETS) to share workforce projections, identify key trades and apprenticeship opportunities, support existing and planned programming and explore joint initiatives with the Affiliated Unions. - Work with local educational organizations, union partners and WorkBC centres to offer specialized trades training programs and courses that focus on equity seeking and underrepresented workers.

-BCIB uses Priority Hiring to provide career opportunities, apprenticeships, and trainee positions on a priority basis to Indigenous peoples, women, locals, and others traditionally underrepresented in construction3.
+BCIB uses Priority Hiring to provide career opportunities, apprenticeships, and trainee positions on a priority basis to Indigenous peoples, women, locals, and others traditionally underrepresented in construction.
 This process is continuous through the construction schedule and across all trades on a project, helping qualified workers in these groups get hired first.
 This helps to grow and diversify the workforce employed on projects and is the reason BCIB is exceeding industry averages for women and Indigenous workers.

-Measuring and reporting on the total project hours worked by Indigenous peoples and equity groups indicates how effective BCIB is at implementing the CBA's Priority Hiring provisions and employing a workforce that is reflective of BC communities.
+Measuring and reporting on the total project hours worked by Indigenous peoples and equity groups indicates how effective BCIB is at implementing the Community Benefits

-3 CBA Article 9.202 and CBA objectives Article 1.100 (k) and (n).
+&lt;sup>5 Community Benefits Agreement Article 9.202 and Community Benefits Agreement objectives Article 1.100 (k) and (n).